Masrour Barzani: Political career

 Under his stewardship, women have been officially added to the Kurdish security services.
 He was a vocal critic of many of the proposals found in the Iraq Study Group, authoring a Washington Post op-ed on the subject.

 Barzani has also been credited with working to ensure that veterans of the Kurdish struggle who are members of his father's political party receive their pensions.
 In a January 2010 interview with the Jamestown Foundation, Masrour Barzani said that the Iraqi Constitution has laid out a clear solution for the status of the city of Kirkuk and other disputed areas.

 In May 2016, Barzani authored a second op-ed in the Washington Post advocating an 'amicable' separation of Iraqi Kurdistan from the rest of Iraq.
 He called Iraq 'a conceptual failure, compelling peoples with little in common to share an uncertain future,' and announced the beginning of talks with the Iraqi Government in the lead up to a referendum.

 Barzani Charity Foundation (BCF)

 In 2005, he founded the Barzani Charity Foundation in Iraqi Kurdistan.
 The non-profit charity organization provides aid to the internally displaced, refugees as well as vulnerable locals, and is modeled on the life, struggle and principles of his Grandfather Mustafa Barzani.
 Its Orphan Sponsorship Program provides a monthly stipend to cover living expenses, health care and education to orphans.

 Fight against ISIS

-Masrour Barzani is one of the most important figures in the international coalition against Daesh.
+Masrour Barzani is one of the most important figures in the international coalition against ISIS.
 His Security Council, and its elite special forces is attached to the Counter-Terrorism Department (CTD), which has led targeted airstrikes against senior Daesh figures in Iraq and Syria, and rescue missions of hostages.